Fiat JTD engine: 1.3 JTDm/Multijet/CDTI/D/DDiS/HDi

-A small 1.3 L (1248 cc) version (called the SDE, Small Diesel Engine) introduced in February 2003 is produced in Bielsko-Biała, Poland, in Ranjangaon, Pune, India, by Fiat India Automobiles and Tata Motors joint venture plant since 2008, and by Maruti Suzuki in Gurgaon, Haryana, India since 2012.
+A small 1248cc/1.2L version (called the SDE, Small Diesel Engine and referred to as a "1.3") was introduced in February 2003.
+It is produced in Bielsko-Biała, Poland; in Ranjangaon, Pune, India, by the Fiat India Automobiles and Tata Motors joint venture plant, since 2008; and by Maruti Suzuki in Gurgaon, Haryana, India, since 2012.
 The Multijet 75 PS version was chosen in 2005 as the International Engine of the Year in the 1-litre to 1.4-litre category.
 There are five versions of this engine: a 70 PS and a 75 PS (used in the Punto, Panda, Doblo, Palio, Albea, Idea, 500; Opel Corsa, Combo, Meriva; Suzuki Ritz, Swift; and Tata Indica Vista), a 85 PS (used in the Fiat 500L and Fiat Doblo), a variable inlet geometry 90 PS (used in the Fiat Grande Punto, Linea; Opel Corsa, Astra; Suzuki Ertiga, SX4; Tata Indigo Manza and Alfa Romeo MiTo) and a 95 PS from the Multijet II generation, and a 105 PS available on the Lancia Ypsilon.
-Newton metre torque in the 180 Nm, 190 Nm, 200 Nm and 210 Nm.
-At the time of the launch this was the smallest four-cylinder diesel engine available and it had a fuel consumption of 3.3 L/100 km in some applications.
+The torques are 180 Nm, 190 Nm, 200 Nm and 210 Nm.
+At the time of launch, this was the smallest four-cylinder diesel engine available and it had a fuel consumption of 3.3 L/100 km in some applications.
 The engine is able to meet Euro IV emission standards without the use of a diesel particulate filter.
 In January 2008, Tata Motors introduced the new Indica Vista model, which features a new Quadrajet branded version of this engine.
-The second generation Ford Ka uses 1.3 Multijet named as Duratorq TDCi.
+The second generation Ford Ka uses 1.2 Multijet named as Duratorq TDCi.
 In GM nomenclature, it is called Small Diesel Engine (SDE).

 During 2009, Fiat launched a new generation badged Multijet II, with a new injection management system (up to 8 injections per cycle, instead of 5) and able to meet Euro V emission standards.
 It is available with several power outputs, from 75 PS, with fixed geometry turbocharger, to 95 PS, with variable geometry turbocharger.

-As of 2013, more than 5 million 1.3 MultiJet engines were produced.
-In January 2020, the production of the 1.3 Multijet ended in India in both the Maruti Suzuki plant and the Fiat-Tata JV, as the BS6 emission regulations came into effect in the country from 1 April 2020.
+As of 2013, more than 5 million 1.2 MultiJet engines had been produced.
+In January 2020, the production of the 1.2 Multijet ended in India, in both the Maruti Suzuki plant and the Fiat-Tata JV, as the BS6 emission regulations came into effect in the country from 1 April 2020.
 Fiat-Tata built a total of 800,048 engines over 12 years.